Kevin Shattenkirk: New York Rangers

 On July 1, 2017, Shattenkirk signed a four-year, $26.65 million contract with the New York Rangers.
 Shattenkirk had been connected to the Rangers via rumors for months leading up to his free agency, which further heated up following a June 23 trade in which New York traded away Derek Stepan, clearing up cap space.
 On January 19, 2018, it was announced Shattenkirk would have surgery to repair a torn meniscus in his left knee and that he would be out of the lineup indefinitely.
 It was later revealed he had torn the meniscus during training camp and had played through the first half of the season with it before opting for surgery.
 Even though he was initially expected to be able to return for the end of the regular season and for the 2018 Stanley Cup playoffs, the Rangers would fall out of playoff contention and eventually opted to shut down Shattenkirk for the season.

 On July 31, 2019, Shattenkirk's contract was bought out by the New York Rangers after a disappointing 2018–19 season when he registered just 2 goals and 28 points in 73 games.

 Tampa Bay Lightning

 Shattenkirk signed with the Tampa Bay Lightning on a one-year, $1.75 million deal for the 2019–20 season.
 As a member of the Lightning, Shattenkirk would win the Stanley Cup, recording 3 goals and 10 assists for 13 points in the playoffs.

 Anaheim Ducks

 On October 9, 2020, Shattenkirk left the Lightning as a free agent and was signed to a three-year, $11.7 million contract with the Anaheim Ducks.

+Adding a veteran presence on the rebuilding Ducks blueline, Shattenkirk added 4 goals and 23 points through 75 games during the 2022–23 season, his final year under contract.

+Boston Bruins and retirement

+As a free agent from the Ducks, Shattenkirk was signed to a one-year, $1.05 million contract with the Boston Bruins on July 1, 2023.

+Returning back to the city where he played college hockey, Shattenkirk provided a veteran presence on Boston's young blue line.
+Despite inconsistent playing time, Shattenkirk presence remained stable in the locker room.
+On March 30, 2024, Shattenkirk became an unlikely hero for the Bruins, scoring the game winning shootout goal in the fifth round, lifting them past his former team, the Washington Capitals.
+Shattenkirk was fined on April 14, 2024, for unsportsmanlike conduct.
+Shattenkirk was placed in the lineup to start for the Bruins first round playoff series against the Toronto Maple Leafs.
+His experience and leadership proved to be valuable to the Bruins before Game 7 of the series, when Shattenkirk made an inspiring speech to the team, who would go on to win 2–1 in overtime.
+Shattenkirk did not play in any of the six games of Boston's second round series loss against the Florida Panthers.

+After entering the 2024–25 season as an unsigned free agent, Shattenkirk announced his retirement on December 10, 2024.